mklabs/mincerize/readme.md

 The stream also parses the input and the end of the file for initial `sourceMappingURL` to use as `inSourceMap` option.

-For CSS type of inputs, each CSS file is compiled through `stylus` with firebug options enabled, generating `-stylus-debug-info` converted back to `-sass-debug-info`.
+For CSS type of inputs, each CSS file is parsed through `rework, generating `-sass-debug-info` for each selector (unless there is already debug information, case of pre-processor compiled CSS).
 The stream also lets you rewrite the filename location to be based on HTTP protocol, instead of the usual `file://absolute/path/name`.

 ## Usage